little-pinecone/ubuntu-web-dev-tools-installer/README.md

 * verification script: `scripts/tools/angular_verify.sh`

 ## Testing

+__Requires [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) to be already installed on your machine.__ Checkout `scirpts/tools/docker` and run `$ ./install.sh docker` if the script satisfies your needs.

 The project contains `Dockerfile` and `docker-compose.yml` files to provide you with an Ubuntu18.04 instance where you can test the script.
 All `*.sh` files are already copied to the `/home` directory in the container.